 Family-run businesses typically have one family member driving the enterprise from the helm, with a number of other family members also holding important positions and having a say in the running of the business.
 In order to take these family enterprises to the next level in terms of growth, it is often necessary to switch from single family member leadership to a more structured, professionalised leadership.

 One simple way for the family to hand over management but retain control of their business is through the use of a foundation.
 Transferring ownership of their business to a foundation and appointing professional managers limits the key people risk brought about by sudden incapacitating illness or death of critical family members.
 While handing over the executive powers to professional leaders, the family can retain control over the ownership though a properly constituted foundation.

 One of the major aims of the DIFC Foundations Law is to provide an effective framework to establish sound family governance structures.
 This offers an attractive platform for local and international families and family offices to structure their business and succession planning arrangements in the jurisdiction.

-The DIFC took inspiration from best-in-class jurisdictions like Liechtenstein, Jersey, Guernsey and the Netherlands, and added a dose of reality springing from UAE-originated needs.
+The foundations regime took inspiration from best-in-class jurisdictions like Liechtenstein, Jersey, Guernsey and the Netherlands, and adapted it for UAE-originated needs.